beaconsproject/disturbance_explorer/docs/overview.md

   - Apply buffers to disturbance features.
 Choose between:

-    - A uniform buffer applied to all features.
+    - A uniform buffer size applied to all features, or

     - Custom buffer sizes specific to disturbance types.